 - Pumpkin Spice Soda: Mixing this syrup with soda water will result in the most delicious homemade pumpkin spice syrup!

 - Coffee: I usually drink my coffee black with no sugar, but I've been adding a Tbsp or so to my hot coffee lately and it adds a delightful fall touch.
 It would also be so yummy in iced coffee!
+You can also use this syrup to make the pumpkin cold foam for a Starbucks copycat Pumpkin Cream Cold Brew or an Iced Pumpkin Cream Chai Tea Latte.

 - Ice Cream Topping: Drizzle over vanilla ice cream for a delicious fall flavor.
 Drizzle it over pumpkin ice cream and you will be in absolute heaven!